 The University of Tennessee recognizes sustainability as a rapidly growing interdisciplinary field with practical applications across all sectors of the global workforce and offers many ways to learn more about sustainability through academics.

 The UT Department of Geography in the College of Arts and Sciences offers a sustainability major and minor.
 Students studying sustainability aim to develop the skills necessary to create a society that reduces its impact on the natural environment, creates a healthy economy, and meets the social and emotional needs of its citizens.

 View a list of all sustainability-related majors and minors

 Research and Internships

-In addition, the Student Environmental Initiatives Facilities Fee offers funding up to $100,000 for design and research projects.
-This fund is dedicated to projects across all academic departments that will benefit the university, with an emphasis on operational projects to be completed by Facilities Services or an outside firm as needed.
+The Sustainability Internship Program provides students with the opportunity to create and execute a project on an Office of Sustainability program or initiative.
+In addition, the Student Environmental Initiatives Facilities Fee (Green Fee) offers funding up to $100,000 for design and research projects.
+This fund is dedicated to projects across all academic departments that will benefit the University, with an emphasis on operational projects to be completed by Facilities Services or an outside firm as needed.